VMDNet: Temporal Leakage-Free Variational Mode Decomposition for Electricity Demand Forecasting: Experiments

-\subsection{Ablation Study}
+\subsubsection{Ablation Study}

-We conduct ablation studies to quantify the contribution of each component.
-Specifically: (i) to remove VMD, we forecast directly from the raw input using a single TCN decoder; and (ii) to remove parallel decoding, we first aggregate all mode embeddings by mean across modes and then fed into a unified TCN decoder; (iii) for parameter selection, we replace the proposed Stackelberg bilevel scheme with a PSO baseline that minimises envelope entropy~\cite{Zhao2024ELVMDTransformerResLSTM}.
-All variants are trained and evaluated under the same protocol on the Electricity Demand dataset with forecast horizon $F{=}96$.
+We conduct ablation studies to quantify the contribution of each component: (i) removing VMD by forecasting directly from raw inputs with a single TCN decoder; (ii) removing frequency encoding; (iii) removing parallel decoding by mean-aggregating all mode embeddings before a unified TCN decoder; (iv) removing both frequency encoding and parallel decoding; and (v) replacing the proposed bilevel parameter selection scheme with a PSO baseline that minimizes envelope entropy.
+All variants are trained and evaluated on ENTSO-E with horizon $F{=}336$.